graphcommerce-org/graphcommerce/packages/next-ui/FramerSlider/README.md

 # Framer Slider

+Composable slider to be used in various scenario's from the most basic simple slider area to a complex zoomable product gallery.

 ## Features:

 - Composable: see [variants](variants)
 - Drag with mouse to slide
 - Resize slider
+- Keyboard support for: prev/next

 ## Known issues: